 Tesla Free Unlimited Supercharging—Does it Transfer to New Owners?

 Since several variations of Free Supercharging have been offered on the Model S, figuring out transferability of Free Unlimited Supercharging on the Model S is more complicated than on any other Tesla vehicle.
 Only Free Unlimited Supercharging for the life of the vehicle can transfer to a new owner, and even then, it only transfers under certain circumstances.
-Any other Supercharging promotion, such as time-limited Free Supercharging or Tesla’s Supercharging credits, is non-transferable.
+Any other Supercharging promotion, such as time-limited Free Supercharging or Tesla Supercharging credits, is non-transferable and cannot pass to the next owner or to another account holder.

 Here’s a chart to help you get a visual on which years Tesla Free Unlimited Supercharging transfers for the Model S: